Service Trust Agreement

 Q: I am having trouble with the example of $1.6M Fees with Service Fee of $1.4M, Service Entity Costs of $0.6M and $0.8M available to be distributed discretionarily.
 The ATO missives imply that the ATO won’t accept an economically sustainable service fee rather a 30% uplift on salary costs and 10% on expenses and the service entity needs to be absorbing about 18% or more of the expenses leaving a net profit less than 10% of the total service fees, additionally the 10% profit cannot be more than 30% of the combined profit of the professional firm and service entity added together.
 The ATO’s position seems completely uncommercial and a service entity unviable for the average practice.

-A: I think you are completely wrong and fundamentally do not understand what I and the ATO have said.
+A: I think you are completely wrong and fundamentally do not understand what the ATO and I have said.
 I suggest you re-read this page and the ATO’s views on the matter.
-As I have stated since 1988 the ATO’s position on service trusts are completely correct.
+As I have stated since 1988, the ATO’s position on service trusts is completely correct.
 But so misunderstood.
-Firstly, to even contemplate ‘markups’ is just silly, lazy and wrong.
-Instead, concentrate on the service trust being a separate third party business.
+Firstly, even contemplating ‘markups’ is silly, lazy, and wrong.
+Instead, concentrate on the service trust being a separate third-party business.
 The ATO is just asking for commerciality.
 And the ATO is right.
-Rather than try and trap the ATO with these ridiculous and artificial notions of markups instead look to commercialism:
+Rather than try and trap the ATO with these ridiculous and artificial notions of markups, instead look to commercialism:

 • Is the service trust behaving like a separate arms-length business?